Aadhithya-D/Aadhithya-D/README.md

 App developer and ML Enthusiast
 -----------------------------------

-I’m a passionate coder with intermediate experience in Python, Android development, and Flutter.
+I’m a passionate coder with professional experience in Android development, iOS app development, Flutter, Google Cloud Platform, and Python.
 I have built projects using databases and ML models and won several hackathons.
 I also love teaching and sharing my skills with others.
 I once conducted a workshop on Android development for over 100 people.

 * 🌍  I'm based in Chennai
 * 🖥️  See my portfolio at [Aadhithya D](http://linktr.ee/aadhithya.d)